Slyguy05/Atlas-Labs-Employee-Attrition/README.md

   Attrition is concentrated in Technology and Sales, particularly among junior/mid-level roles where pay lags behind expectations.
 Senior roles and management positions show both lower attrition and higher compensation, highlighting the importance of career progression.
 6. **Marital Status and Lifestyle Factors**
    Single employees show higher attrition rates, which may reflect different career expectations or mobility compared to married and employees.
 Distance from the workplace may also contribute, though the evidence here is weaker.
+<br><br><br>

+### Recommendations
+---
+Based on the analysis, I recommend the following actions:
+- Compensate the younger employees better and offer career growth opportunities with promotions.
+The attrition is very obvious here as maybe they were promised somethings by the management and it wasn't fulfilled.
+- Hiring more single employees don't seem to help the cause so hiring of more divorced/married employeeas would also help cut attrition in the company.
+- Implement a customer segmentation strategy to target high-LTV customers effectively.